guettli/programming-guidelines/README.md

 "please wait, I want to take a note".
 This way you can care for all issues, which results in happy customers.

 ### Avoid Gossip

-Gossip creates an atmosphere which promotes negativity (bad karma).
+Gossip creates an atmosphere that promotes negativity (bad karma).
-Avoid to make jokes about other team mates or customers.
-Yes, there are people who do strange stuff and who have strange attitudes.
+Avoid making jokes about other teammates or customers.
+Yes, some people do strange stuff and have strange attitudes.
 Making jokes about them makes everything worse.
 Please be aware that this guideline has a major drawback.
-Sometimes all people around you are laughing about a customer or a team mate which is not here right now ... and you are the only one who is not laughing.
+Sometimes all people around you are laughing about a customer or a teammate which is not here right now ... and you are the only one who is not laughing.
 It is up to you how to react.
 Be patient.